zlimteck/subly_app/README.md

 - Multi-use invitation support
 - User access control

+### Calendar Integration
+- **iCal Calendar Feed**: Subscribe to your payment calendar in Apple Calendar, Google Calendar, or Outlook
+- **Automatic Synchronization**: Calendar updates automatically when you add or modify subscriptions
+- **Recurring Events**: Monthly and annual subscriptions appear as recurring events
+- **Smart Reminders**: Alarms based on your notification preferences (1, 3, or 7 days before)
+- **Manual Download**: Download a snapshot .ics file for one-time import
+- **Secure Token-based Access**: Each user gets a unique calendar URL

 ### Automated Tasks
 All cron jobs run in the timezone specified by the `TZ` environment variable (defaults to UTC if not set):
 - **Daily at 00:00**: Check and update subscription renewal dates